-Are we so sure the translations from latin of Artephius Secret Book incipit are faithful?
+Are we so sure the translations from latin of Artephius’s Secret Book incipit are faithful?
 English and french ones are indeed neither correct nor knowledgeable.

 It seems they who rendered them did content themselves to give poetic and evocative allures.
-Of course, as we are taught to expect from the opening words of a text.
+Of course, we are taught to expect from the opening words of a text.
 But in this case, perhaps, a lack of alchemical reality did the remaining setback.
-The consequence was this sentence represents one of the greatest highlight in alchemical treatises translation from latin errors history.
+The consequence was that this sentence represents one of the greatest highlights in the history of alchemical treatises translation from latin errors.

 “Antimonium est de Partibus Saturni” is by far the most famed and obscure Alchemy opening words.
 World literature provides plenty of enigmatic and charming beginning sentences.
-In some cases the incipit of a text do transpire the whole work.
-In other cases they are so prodigious the remaining book will never reach the same highs.
+In some cases, a text’s incipit transpires the whole work.
+In other cases, they are so prodigious the remaining book will never reach the same highs.
 See Franz Kafka and his “Metamorphosis”.
-People love incipits, since they do love promises.
-But the same people are generally absolutely uninterested to know if these promises will ever be fulfilled.
+People love incipits since they make love promises.
+But the same people are generally absolutely uninterested in knowing if these promises will ever be fulfilled.
 This is not only a literature foundation but also a political science one.
 And Alchemical treatises translation art and science makes no exception.

-Nevertheless I must admit the french translator did not fail in giving poetic and evocative allures.
-But he failed to brought the sentence to completion, or rationality, for all the treatise long.
-As a matter of fact “Antimonium is of the same region of Saturn” can be evocative only for those knowing that Saturn can, and must, be divided in parts.
+Nevertheless, I must admit the french translator did not fail in giving poetic and evocative allures.
+But he failed to bring the sentence to completion, or rationality, for all the treatise long.
+In fact, “Antimonium is of the same region of Saturn” can be evocative only for those knowing that Saturn can, and must, be divided into parts.

-English translations of Artephius initial words are of two kinds: the first was as much as possible verbatim, but trying to be on the safe side, remained too much vague: “Antimony is of parts of Saturns”, the second was too much interpretative “ Antimony is a mineral participating of saturnine parts”.
-We don’t know if translators here provided a decent knowledge of latin language, and thus they correctly read “parts” as portions for “partibus”.
+English translations of Artephius’s initial words are of two kinds: the first was as much as possible verbatim, but trying to be on the safe side, remained too vague: “Antimony is of parts of Saturns”, the second was too much interpretative “ Antimony is a mineral participating of saturnine parts”.
+We don’t know if translators here provided a decent knowledge of the latin language, and thus they correctly read “parts” as portions for “partibus”.
 Or they persevered along the same french lines intending “parts” as an informal for “region”.
-In addition the second version, probably to give a sense, allowed to add a word ( mineral) never mentioned in the latin original phrase: “Antimonium est de Partibus Saturni”.
-Antimonium is …….from parts of Saturn”, in fact without any mention to a mineral.
+In addition, the second version, probably to give a sense, allowed the addition of a word ( mineral) never mentioned in the latin original phrase: “Antimonium est de Partibus Saturni”.
+Antimonium is … from parts of Saturn”, without any mention of a mineral.

-Here an italian translator could have made the difference, but they sadly often limited themselves to translate from french fatigues, avoiding the annoying operation of opening a latin dictionary.
+Here an Italian translator could have made the difference, but they sadly often limited themselves to translating from french fatigues, avoiding the annoying operation of opening a latin dictionary.
 This little operation would have taken a little time to help generations of alchemists not to remain stuck in poetry.
-The latin word Pars-Partis first meaning is “part, portion, fraction, partition”; Second is “role”; Third is “mission, duty”; Fourth one is “part as in legislative meaning”; The fifth is “faction, political party; and finally sixth one, and last, is “ region, province, territory, parts”.
+The latin word Pars-Partis first meaning is “part, portion, fraction, partition”; the Second is “role”; the Third is “mission, duty”; the Fourth one is “part as in legislative meaning”; The fifth is “faction, a political party; and finally sixth one, and last, is “ region, province, territory, parts”.
 But, as I said when mentioned Cicero, it was not used with plural.
-Remember “Ad Orientis Partes” is written in singular, Artephius “Partibus” is plural.
+Remember, “Ad Orientis Partes” is written in the singular, and Artephius “Partibus” is plural.
 The latin “Partibus” can only be intended as “partitions”.

-But, even in the case of a verbatim translation, what’s the use of this strange and hard to set “partitions”?
+But, even in the case of a verbatim translation, what’s the use of these strange and hard-to-set “partitions”?
 Since we are handling a plural, do not forget it.
 Thus my translation is unavoidable: “Antimonium is from Saturn partitions”.
 This is the verbatim translation of “Antimonium est de Partibus Saturni”.
-Very probably translators did panic before a partition of Saturn.
-It was true that in greek mythology Saturnus – Chonos was castrated, so partitioned.
-And Venus was born from foam fallen into the sea.
+Very probably, the translator did panic before a partition of Saturn.
+He went back to classical mythology and saw a Saturn torn to pieces.
+And Venus was born from foam falling into the sea.
 So even mythological Venus appears to be a Saturn partition.
-But in Artephius case partitions are a bit more complicated.
+But in Artephius’s case partitions are a bit more complicated.

-Conclusions: Artephius did not mean to point at any metallic antimony at all.
-In fact, in the case, he would never mentioned it so clearly, with the real name.
-Thus erroneously the english translator used the name “ Antimony”, while he/she should have left “Antimonium”, which in Alchemy is a definition, one of the countless indeed, of our first matter, Prima Materia.
+Conclusions: Artephius did not mean to point at metallic antimony.
+In this case, he would never mention it so clearly, with the real name.
+Thus erroneously, the English translator used the name “ Antimony”, when he/she should have left “Antimonium”, which in Alchemy is a definition, one of the countless indeed, of our first matter, Prima Materia.
 That’s to say the Mercurius Philosophorum as we use it in the main work (Mercurius is the product of salts volatilizations in the preparatory work and then fixed, according to the art secrets, thus becoming of Philosophers, Philosophorum in Latin).
-This first kind of Mercurius Philosophorum is also called “Saturnus” because it comes out of the first putrefaction or black phase (see an Opus Magnum scheme).
+This first kind of Mercurius Philosophorum is called “Saturnus” because it comes out of the first putrefaction or black phase (see an Opus Magnum scheme).
 When out of the second putrefaction, and thus in the main work, the same substance is called First Matter, Prima Materia, because it begins to show off colors.

-The substance in the main work, or Antimonium, is of the same substance of Sun/Secret Fire/Mercurius/Saturnus and is perfectly able to “cook” itself.
+The substance in the main work, or Antimonium, is of the same substance as Sun/Secret Fire/Mercurius/Saturnus and is perfectly able to “cook” itself.
 This matter can dissolve every metal, even gold, which is not dissolved by any other dissolvent.
 Only this substance can make ripe itself.
-Without these washings no metal can become a white Sulphur.
-These baths are called white Laton……
+Without these washings, no metal can become a white Sulphur.
+These baths are called white Laton…

-From this point on Artephius Secret Book is really accessible.
-As Mercurius/Saturnus partitions are the less intelligible part of Alchemy.
+From this point on, Artephius’s Secret Book is accessible as Mercurius/Saturnus partitions are the less intelligible part of Alchemy.
 Artephius put them as an incipit, as they are the true Alchemy turning point.
 These opening words are now able to transpire the whole work.
-See also Artephius, Secret Book and Secret Fire.
+See also Artephius, Secret Book, and Secret Fire.

 P.S.
-Andreas Gerasimenko ( Андрей Герасименко) provided an accurate philological research on the use of the expression “….est de partibus…” in the book “De aluminibus et salibus”, which you can find at Андрей Герасименко Google plus post .
+Andreas Gerasimenko ( Андрей Герасименко) provided accurate philological research on the use of the expression “… est de partibus…” in the book “De aluminibus et salibus”, which you can find at Андрей Герасименко Google plus post .